COVID-19 Testing at Toronto Pearson AirportRegister Now

 - Immediately after completing the test at the airport, you must begin your 14-day quarantine period at your quarantine location

-- You will receive a notification from Switch Health when your test results are ready, typically within 48 hours
+- You will receive a notification from Switch Health when your test results are ready

 - Visit Ontario's website for public health guidelines